stacksmith/trivial-renamer/README.md

-# trivial-renamer
+# TRIVIAL-RENAMER

-Trivial-renamer is a configurable Lisp tool for renaming objects using regular expressions, and maintaining mappings between old and new names.
+TRIVIAL-RENAMER (RENAME) is a configurable Lisp tool for renaming objects using regular expressions, and maintaining mappings between old and new names.
 It may be useful as a component in projects such as file managers, MP3 renamers, and FFI generators.

 TRIVIAL-RENAMER operates on 'categorized' names.
 Some examples of categories (which may be arbitrary lisp objects) are: file types/extionsions, music album or songs, or FFI types.